Bhutanise People Showing Their Traditional Dance

 What is the group size limit for the tour?

-The Nepal Bhutan Tour offers a more intimate and engaging travel experience with group numbers often ranging from six to twelve.
-Navigating cultural places and interacting with local guides is made simpler with smaller groups.
-Although they frequently raise the total cost of the Nepal Bhutan Tour, private tours are perfect for families or companions seeking a customized experience.
-There are other larger group choices that could reduce the cost per person, but they might not offer as much flexibility.
-In order to preserve service quality and adhere to Bhutan’s sustainable tourism requirements, the majority of tour providers impose group size caps.
+The Nepal-Bhutan Tour offers a more intimate and engaging travel experience, with group sizes often ranging from 6 to 12.
+Navigating cultural sites and interacting with local guides is easier with smaller groups.
+Although they often increase the overall cost of the Nepal-Bhutan tour, private tours are perfect for families or companions seeking a customized experience.
+Other larger-group options could reduce the cost per person, but they might not offer as much flexibility.
+To preserve service quality and adhere to Bhutan's sustainable tourism requirements, most tour providers impose group-size caps.

 Travellers‘ Feedback